Marine Technology - Navigation

 Description

 This program has been planned in co-operation with Transport Canada Marine Safety and Security (TCMSS) and Canada's shipping companies.
-Students acquire a complete education which will prepare them for the occupation of ship's Navigation Officer.
-The specialized competencies and work experience also provide students with the skills and knowledge necessary for employment in government and in other marine-related industries.
+You acquire a complete education which will prepare you for the occupation of ship's Navigation Officer.
+Skills include navigating merchant ships, assisting in cargo operations, and ensuring safety of life at sea and protection of the marine environment.
+The specialized competencies and work experience also provide you with the skills and knowledge necessary for employment in government and in other marine-related industries.

 Career Opportunities